Permanent Health Insurance

 Compare Best UK Permanent Health Insurance Companies In 2024

-As an independent insurance broker we work with all the top UK income protection providers to find our clients the most suitable cover for their needs.
+As an independent broker, we work with all the top UK Permanent Health Insurance providers to find you the right cover for your needs.

 Different insurers prefer different risks.
 For example, some are more competitive for higher-risk / manual occupations, while others are better if you want a longer deferred period.

-Below is a list of the top UK income protection insurers we work with including links through to their individual product reviews.
+Below is a list of the top UK Permanent Health Insurance insurers we work with, including provider reviews.

 • Aviva